-Hiking and walking are favourite past-times in and around Canada’s capital.
+Hiking and walking are favourite pastimes in and around Canada’s capital.
 From urban, paved pathways to more rugged terrain in the countryside, there are scenic routes and trails to satisfy the beginner to the expert hiker.
 Discover the Ottawa region’s vibrant natural beauty while you explore some of its best hiking sites!

 For rugged terrain and beautiful natural trails, look no further than Gatineau Park.
-Located in Gatineau, Quebec, just a 10-minute drive from downtown Ottawa, the park covers 361-square kilometres (90,000 acres) of wilderness and offers about 165 kilometres (103 miles) of picturesque hiking trails that vary in distance from one kilometre (0.6 mile) to 4.5 kilometres (2.8 miles).
+Located in Gatineau, Quebec, just a 10-minute drive from downtown Ottawa, the park covers 361-square kilometres (90,000 acres) of wilderness and offers about 165 kilometres (103 miles) of picturesque hiking trails that vary in distance from one kilometre (0.6 mile) to four and a half kilometres (2.8 miles).
 Hike along lakes surrounded by dense forest and majestic rock cliffs, or make your way up to lookouts that provide spectacular scenery from 300 metres (984 feet) above the Ottawa Valley.

 Gatineau Park is open year-round and general admission is free, though fees may apply for certain access and programming.
 In autumn, the park becomes a dreamland of colours during Fall Rhapsody and in winter, trails are groomed for cross-country skiing, snowshoeing and fat-biking.